Osorkon21/Bossfall/Bossfall ReadMe.txt

         - Cuirasses, gauntlets, tower shields, and best-in-slot weapons are not in low quality shops.

-        - Shops of average quality or better that are not libraries or bookstores will stock far fewer books.
+        - Shops of "Average" quality or better that are not libraries or bookstores will stock far fewer books.

-        - Shops below average quality (sturdy shelves, rusty relics) that are not libraries or bookstores will never stock books.
+        - Shops below "Average" quality that are not libraries or bookstores will never stock books.

         - Booksellers stock lots more books.